 Most side effects get better after treatment ends.
 Some might last longer.
 Others may happen right away.
 Talk to your cancer care team about what you can expect during and after treatment.
 There may be ways to ease side effects.

-Lasers are focused beams of light that can be used to heat and kill cancer cells.
+Lasers can be used to heat and kill cancer cells.
 This treatment can be used to treat some eye melanomas.
 Sometimes laser treatments are used along with radiation therapy for eye melanoma.

 Laser treatments can damage the eye and change the way you see through that eye.
 Talk to your cancer care team about what you can expect during and after treatment.

-Surgery (SUR-jur-ee) may be used to treat some eye melanomas, but it’s not used for eye lymphoma.
+Surgery may be used to treat some eye melanomas.

 There are many kinds of surgery.
 The type used depends on where the cancer is and how big it is.
 Some types of surgery can change the way you see.
 Some may take out the eyeball and nearby tissues.

 Ask your doctor what type of surgery you will need.
 Every type has pros and cons.
 Find out if there will be changes in how you see through that eye or how the eye looks.